Myles N. Kenyon Cup: History

 Since its inception the competition has been runs as a benevolent fund for either players or match officials who have suffered financial hardship due to their involvement in football or for other causes.
 This can be shown amongst other things by the cup being run as a joint committee of the four original leagues and Bury Referees' Association.
 The full title was 'Bury and District Football Leagues' and Referees' Association Central Benevolent Fund.'

-The original cup was stolen and was described as "an 8 in hallmarked silver cup, with handles and scalloped top to bown of cup.
-It had a double riser plinth with two complete name bands.
-It was engraved, "Bury & District Football Leagues Benevolent Fund, The Myles N. Kenyon Cup."
-It weighed 25oz."
+A review of the competition's financial records for 1958-59 showed that no fewer than 55 teams participated in the competition, each paying an entrance fee of 5 shillings.
+The Honorary Treasurer was Mr M V Wareing, the Honorary Secretary was Mr J B Howarth and the Auditor Mr F Turner.
+That year, the competition invested in a typewriter costing £16!

-The cup was an annual competition for a variety of leagues across Bury until in recent times all bar the Bury Amateur League pulled out of the competition as the leagues folded.
+The cup continued as an annual competition from across the above leagues in the Bury area, until eventually only the Bury Amateur League remained.

-Finally in 2004 the Bury Amateur League could no longer hold a full fixture list having only three clubs remaining, and so as the only remaining constituent league withdrew, the Cup was suspended indefinitely.
+Finally in 2004 the Bury Amateur League could no longer hold a full fixture list having only three clubs remaining, and so as the only remaining constituent league withdrew, the Myles N Kenyon Cup was likewise suspended.
+This meant that no Kenyon Cup games took place in the 2004-05 season.

 Relaunch

 In 2005, the Management Committee, consisting of the Life Members, Officers, representatives of the Bury Referees' Association and other committee members relaunched the cup as a preseason competition and once again invited teams from a number of different leagues across Bury to join the cup.

 Since the relaunch of the competition the cup continued as a preseason tournament with the final held each year on Bury's Gigg Lane.
 In earlier seasons' competition the semi-finals was held at a neutral venue (Ramsbottom United's Riverside Ground).
 In the second year of the new competition a group stage was added for the first round, with four groups of four, the top two teams progressing on to the quarter-final stages.
+From the relaunch of the competition, extra time was not played in any game of the knockout stages - if the score was level at full time, the result was determined by penalties.